FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Enhanced will fulfillment through information flow
 - Economic advantages through trusted opportunities
 - **Richer vocabulary** as networks adopt useful neologisms for discovered patterns
-- **Privacy through social trust** rather than cryptographic overhead
+- **Privacy through social trust** rather than cryptographic overhead; The current state is unspoken trust in providers like AWS, but then pretending that trust relationship assumption, or acting as if, isn't already there, causing: cryptographic protection against 'outside' because you're not 'inside'.
+But if trust was explicit, then you were 'inside' and it then need no interface outside that needs protection.
-- **The right to be forgotten** as a social rather than technical guarantee
+- **The right to be forgotten** as a social rather than technical guarantee; There exists no technical guarantee in the modern world.
+No system is secure, and usually it is done through law with the subsequent promise of having implemented it correctly.
+Which very few even attempt.
+Most simply have the latent risk of bankruptcy if circumstances turn against them and use the law with it; See CohesionNet as an alternative to law and regulation.
+Protocol design that 'makes it so' or 'brings convergence towards it'.

 ### Varieties of Trust